JabRef/jabref/CONTRIBUTING.md

 The headers of each `.java` file state the authors.
 These entries should match the modifications done.
-If you do not want to add your real name, add yourself as `JabRef contriubtors`.
+If you do not want to add your real name, add yourself as `JabRef contributors`.

 For instance,